-The Inclusion Leader at the academy is Mrs Sandie Gordon (please see contact details on page 1).
+The SENCO at the academy is Stacey Wilkinson (please see contact details on page 1).

 In the first instance if a parent has a concern they are encouraged to speak to the class teacher.
-If the matter cannot be resolved at this stage then the Inclusion Leader may become involved and a meeting convened so as to discuss the nature of the concern and look for a resolution.
-If the concern has not been resolved, a copy of the academy's complaints procedure can be found on the school website.
-The complaints procedure will outline the formal steps the school will take in handling each complaint.
+If the matter cannot be resolved at this stage then the SENCO may become involved and a meeting convened so as to discuss the nature of the concern and look for a resolution.
+If the concern has not been resolved, a copy of the academy's complaints procedure can be found on the academy website.
+The complaints procedure will outline the formal steps the academy will take in handling each complaint.
 Where a resolution between the parent and school cannot be reached then parents will be advised to seek external support through SEND Advice Surrey.